helix-foundation/currency/contracts/governance/README.md

 # Governance System
 > Governance policies for the Eco currency.

-These contracts provide the governance system for the eco currency.
-They specify how the currency is to be managed, and how the software and processes themselves are over-seen.
+The governance system of the ECO and ECOx currencies is designed to maintain and upgrade both the currencies and itself.
+The subfolders have their own READMEs outlining both [community](./community/README.md) and [monetary](./monetary/README.md) governance.
+This document describes the automation and storage machinery used to manage these processes and the generation update system.

 ## Table of Contents
   - [Security](#security)